Saint-François-Xavier, Paris: Art and decoration

 The chapels of the church are filled with works of art, dating from the Renaissance to the 20th century.
-The Chapel of Saint Louis displays a major work by the Baroque painter Luca Giordano, (1632-1705), "The Crucifixion of Saint Peter."
-Following the school of Caravagio and Ribera, the painting depicts the corpse of the Saint in dramatic fashion. in the night, head down, being removed from the cross.
+The Chapel of Saint Louis displays a major work by the Baroque painter Luca Giordano (1632–1705), The Crucifixion of Saint Peter.
+Following the school of Caravaggio and Ribera, the painting depicts the corpse of the saint in dramatic fashion, in the night, head down, being removed from the cross.